Pushed by Accident: A Mixed-Methods Study on Strategies of Handling Secret Information in Source Code Repositories: Methodology

-\boldparagraph{Code Secret Handling Approaches} The other important aspect, covered in this question block, are approaches to prevent code secret leakage in general.
-We again defined first what we consider a \emph{code secret handling approach} and outlined that those are all approaches to avoid code secret leakage.
-To get an overview on prevalent practices, we asked participants in free text questions which approaches they have heard of, which ones they used, and why.
-Additionally, we are interested in potential problems with those approaches and therefore asked whether they had any issues using those, with which approaches, why the participant failed with that approach, and what they wanted to use the approach for.
-Lastly, we asked whether and how the participants helped co-workers handle secrets.
+\boldparagraph{Code Secret Handling Approaches} Another important aspect, covered in this question block, are approaches to prevent code secret leakage in general.
+Again, we defined \emph{code secret handling approach} (all approaches to avoid code secret leakage).
+To gather prevalent practices, we asked participants in free text questions which approaches they have heard of, which ones they used, and why.
+Additionally, we asked participants for any issues they had, with which approaches, why they failed with an approach, and what they wanted to use an approach for.
+Finally, we asked whether and how the participants helped co-workers handle secrets.